 Requirements listed below are representative of the knowledge, skill, and ability required:

 • Law degree (JD) and Colorado Bar admission is required.
 Multistate licensure (or the willingness to seek admission), is preferred.

-• Experience of no less than 3 years in employment law.
+• Experience of no less than 3 years in employment law is preferred.

 • Litigation experience in employment matters, including but not limited to agency related claims, mediations, arbitrations and/or trials is a preferred.
-In-house or government agency experience can also meet this.
+In-house or government agency experience can also meet this requirement.

 General office environment the majority of time.
 Occasional lifting.
 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.

 Note: This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with the job.